yitzu1022/robotic_system/robot_ws/README.md

 ## 3. Environment and Dependency Configuration

-### 3.1 `requirements.txt`
+### 3.1 `requirement.txt`

-`requirements.txt` is a large environment snapshot rather than a minimal hand-curated dependency list.
+`requirement.txt` is a large environment rather than a minimal hand-curated dependency list.
 It includes:

 - ROS 2 Python packages and ament tooling
 - Scientific computing libraries such as `numpy`, `scipy`, and `matplotlib`